 Great Wolf Lodge Grand Mound is a good-sized water park that is part of the Great Wolf Water Park Resorts chain.
+It is located on the Chehalis Reservation.
 Attractions include body slides, kiddie slides, tube slides, a wave pool, a lazy river, a funnel ride, whirlpool spas, and an interactive play structure with tipping bucket.
 Park admission is included in the hotel rate and is open to registered guests only.

 Located at Pier 57, the Seattle Great Wheel is a standalone attraction.
 Each cabin on the observation wheel seats eight passengers, and the ride includes three revolutions and lasts about 15 minutes.
 Other things to do at the pier include Wings Over Washington, a “flying theater” ride that simulates hang gliding above the state, as well as restaurants and shops.

 07 of 12